-It’s that time of year when you’re out walking the dog in your neighborhood and the first thing you say to each other is, “it’s chilly today!”
-Wish I was joking, that happened yesterday.
 Winters in New England are cold.
 In Vermont, they’re snowy too.
 Having lived in New England for most of my life I take winter gear seriously.
 The best way to save our sanity during these long, cold, snowy winters is to get outside, and staying warm makes that experience a whole lot more enjoyable.
 Investing in the right outerwear is a total game changer.
 One of the questions I get asked most around this time is “what do I wear to stay warm?”
 Today I’ve got you covered.
-I’m sharing the best insulated women’s jackets so you can be fully prepared for the chilly (or let’s be real, bitter cold) days and nights this season.
+I’m sharing the best insulated women’s jackets so you can be fully prepared for the chilly (or let’s be real, bitter cold) days and nights to come.

 The Best Insulated Women’s Jackets